mircealungu/homepage/content/post/14-01-01-evolutionary-and-collaborative-software-architecture-recovery.md

 ([pdf](http://scg.unibe.ch/archive/papers/Lung14a.pdf), [bibtex](http://scg.unibe.ch/scgbib?query=lung14a&display=bibtex),[citations](https://scholar.google.nl/scholar?cites=16074008290934254937&as_sdt=2005&sciodt=0,5&hl=en))

-### Aggregating low-level relations along a hierarcical decomposition of a system
+### Aggregating low-level relations along a hierarchical decomposition of a system
 Softwarenaut aggregates low-level relations along a hierarcical decomposition of a system (e.g. the package structure in Java).
 Softwarenaut can thus present a high-level overview of the architectural relationships between the modules in a system.

 The figure presents the architecture of Softwarenaut visualized in Softwarenaut.
 The module sizes are proportional to their LOC and the relationships are proportional to the number of low-level relationships abstracted.